ariercole/Cambridge_COVID-19_ICU/README.md

 # Cambridge_COVID-19_ICU

 Please note that this work has **yet to be peer-reviewed** and is an early access pre-print.
-It has not been validated and should not be used for clinical purposes
+It has not been validated yet and therefore should not be used for clinical purposes.

 ## Authors
 Jacob Deasy, Emma Rocheteau, Katharina Kohler, Daniel J. Stubbs, Pietro Barbiero, Pietro Lio, Ari Ercole